 Why do you need a podcast hosting platform?

-Before we start running through our top picks, let’s take a closer look at why you need a podcast hosting platform.
-We’ve touched on this briefly above, but the main reason is that you have a secure place to host your audio files for streaming and download.
+The main reason is that you have a secure place to host your audio files for streaming and downloading.

-Now, you might be wondering why you can’t just do this on your podcast’s own website?
-The reason this isn’t advised is web hosting requires a lot of storage and bandwidth, and most web hosting providers aren’t capable of offering this.
+You might wonder why you can’t do this on your podcast’s website.
+This isn’t advised because web hosting requires a lot of storage and bandwidth, and most web hosting providers aren’t capable of offering this.

 Remember, the vast majority of people listen to podcasts through directories such as Spotify, Apple Podcasts, and Google Podcasts.
 Website hosting isn’t designed to work with these platforms, but a podcast hosting platform is.
-So, by using one, your show will become more accessible and discoverable to a wider audience.
+So, using one will make your show more accessible and discoverable to a wider audience.

 Now you know why you need a podcast hosting platform.
 But which is the best?
 Let’s find out!